What is the Esperal alcohol implant?

 The alcohol implant and chronic diseases

-Before qualifying for the Esperal alcohol implant, the doctor must carefully assess the patient's health condition, as Disulfiram can be dangerous for people with chronic diseases.
+Before qualifying for the Esperal alcohol implant, medical staff must carefully assess the patient's health condition.
+Disulfiram can pose a risk for people with chronic diseases - which is why thorough medical qualification is so important.

 Absolute contraindications